saurabhrathod35/validations-lib/README.md

 | min                    | minimun element                                                          |
 | max                    | max element                                                              |

+### Required
+if you pass bool in this object then it will give you appropriate message with uid

+### uid (Unique ID)
+this property contains unique identification of object

 ### Example

 Here First perameter is bydefault minimun if you pass two perameter then it consider (between,notbetween case)